arunpraba/reactjs.org/src/content/learn/tutorial-tic-tac-toe.md

 Congratulations!
 You've created a tic-tac-toe game that:

-- Lets you play tic-tac-toe,
+- enables you play tic-tac-toe,
 - Indicates when a player has won the game,
 - Stores a game's history as a game progresses,
 - Allows players to review a game's history and see previous versions of a game's board.